For more information on health insurance, visit our Health Insurance Guide.

-In recent years, the number of Americans that use alternative medicine has recorded steady growth.
-A 2007 survey by National Health Statistics Report found that four out of 10 respondents sought some form of non-traditional medical treatment.
-However, despite billions of dollars spent annually on alternative medicine, most of these services are not currently covered by the majority of health insurers.
+However, despite those billions of dollars spent annually on alternative medicine and complementary treatments, most of these services are not currently covered by the majority of health insurers.

 Your Alternative Care Budget (Bigger Than You Think)